obazl/rules_ocaml/docs/packages.md

 `lib/macaddr/top`.
 The ocamlfind META file lists `sexp` and `top` as packages (that is, subpackages of package `macaddr`).
 To list those as dependencies, one writes `macaddr.sexp`, resp. `macaddr.top`.
-In other works, the _package path_ (in dotted seg notation) maps to the _filesystem path_ (solidus-segmented notation).
+In other words, the _package path_ (in dotted seg notation) maps to the _filesystem path_ (solidus-segmented notation).
 But neither one has anything to do with the _module name_ or _module path_.
 If you depend on `macaddr.top`, that does not mean you can write `open Macaddr.Top`